elliotweiser/elliotweiser.github.io/README.md

 Source Control
 --------------

 Git is my go-to.
-I've used both GitHub and Gerrit extensively, so I'm proficient in both the fork/PR workflow and the Gerrit cherry-picking workflow, but I've also worked with other merging and rebasing workflows.
+I’ve made extensive use of both GitHub (Enterprise) and Gerrit Code Review.
+I’m proficient in both the fork/PR workflow and the Gerrit cherry-picking workflow.
+I'm also familiar with other merging/rebasing workflows.
+On collaborative projects, I write detailed commit messages.
 I also GPG-sign my commits and tags.

-In my role as a Gerrit administrator, I've also taught Git to new users, which required a thorough understanding of the internals of Git's object and reference database.
-I've assisted with Git migrations and managing multi-remote configurations.
+As an administrator of Gerrit Code Review, I led Git training sessions.
+This demanded a thorough understanding of Git’s internal object/reference database.
+I’ve assisted with Git migrations and the management of multi-remote configurations.

-I've also worked with Subversion, Team Foundation Server, and Visual SourceSafe, but I don't like using them.
+I'm familiar with Subversion, Team Foundation Server, and Visual SourceSafe.
+I don't like them.

 Infrastructure and Configuration as Code
 ----------------------------------------

-I have substantial experience writing code for/using the tools enumerated below.
-Most of this experience targed an OpenStack-based cloud environment, but some has targeted VMWare and bare metal, on both Linux and Mac OS systems.
+Both at work and home, I authored and contributed to various infrastructure-as-code projects.
+At work, we targeted an OpenStack VPC, but some work targeted VMWare and bare metal, on both Linux and Mac OS systems.
+These are the tools I have used for those projects.

 Configuration Management/Automation:
 * Ansible